Home heating options

 - Be aware that Council recommends that gas space heaters are flued to the outside to avoid dangerous pollutants inside your home.

 - Reverse-cycle air conditioners with a 5 or 6 star energy rating are one of the most efficient and economical options.
-Find out whether this might be a good option for your home.

 - Zoned heating options, such as ducted, hydronic, in-slab or electric thin film heating, are large heaters that are capable of heating most of your home at one time.
 To help you control your heating and reduce running costs, all large central heating systems should be zoned, otherwise you will be using energy to heat rooms which are not being used.